What they really, really want.

 Since its inception, LinkedIn has been the place to go if you want an opinion on the world of job seeking, recruiting, and recruiters.
 These days it’s really hard to casually scroll through your feed without someone voicing their frustrations about the industry or the process.

-I don’t know if it’s me, but they’re definitely seems to be have been an increase in the volume of vitriol in recent months though.
+I don’t know if it’s me, but there definitely seems to be have been an increase in the volume of vitriol in recent months though.
 Now it’s an emotional thing, getting a job, most of us rely on earned income to pay the bills, so no wonder we attach so much to it.
 It’s really easy to lose sight of this as a recruiter and easy to see people as just names on a resume, almost commodities.

 Could it be this combination of emotion and perceived commoditisation that fuels this ill will to not just recruiters but also the process of getting a job?
 Whilst thinking about this and the broader issues of job applicant behaviour, I wanted to understand a bit more about the things that influence our decisions when it comes to applying for jobs and what the expectations of the market are of the process.